A Guide to Vendor Management in Dynamics 365 Project Operations

 3. Billing Methods:

 Projects often involve two common contracting models: fixed-fee and consumption-based.
-In the sales and purchase contexts, Project Operations offers support for various billing methods.
-When it comes to purchasing, it’s important to understand how billing methods operate:
+In the context of sales and purchase, Project Operations supports various billing methods.
+When it comes to purchasing, it’s important to understand how these methods operate within a vendor management tool:

-Project managers can cross-reference previously documented cost actuals with the milestone when the vendor issues an invoice for it.
-The actual costs are turned around at the end of the verification process, and the milestone-based cost is documented.
+• Project managers can cross-reference previously documented cost actuals with the milestone when the vendor issues an invoice.
+At the end of the verification process, the actual costs are turned around, and the milestone-based cost is documented.

 4. Project Price Lists on Subcontracts:

-Remember: Since Dynamics 365 Project Operations doesn’t allow overlapping dates for project price lists it can create challenges when managing pricing and contracts.
-It would be beneficial for the system to be updated to accommodate this functionality, streamline operations, and avoid potential errors.
+Remember: Dynamics 365 Project Operations doesn’t allow overlapping dates for project price lists, which can create challenges when managing pricing and contracts.
+The system should be updated to accommodate this functionality, streamline operations, and avoid potential errors.

 5. Category of Transactions within Subcontracts: